 But it’s also worth looking up when you can admire the trees towering above you.

 The path is so well-made that it almost feels as though it’s a natural part of the landscape.
-I absolutely loved the rock stairs and the giant boulders that line sections of the path.
+I absolutely loved the rock stairs and the giant boulders that lined sections of the path.
 But the best part of it all was this view of the final set of steps leading directly to the waterfall at last.

 And the Toorongo Falls themselves?
 Well, they look a little like this.